 - Learning about key issues like human resources, membership management and accounting; and

-As a Golf co-op student, you'll receive an additional course to help you prepare a cover letter, resume and improve your interview skills.
-You'll also be assigned a personal co-op consultant to help with the job search, connect with employers, monitor your co-op experience and work with your employer to assess your goals.
+As a golf management program co-op student, you’ll receive an additional course to help you prepare a cover letter, resume and improve your interview skills.
+You’ll also be assigned a personal co-op consultant to help with the job search, connect with employers, monitor your co-op experience and work with your employer to assess your goals.
 Our co-op students have worked locally, nationally and internationally.

-Post-graduate studies is available both at Fanshawe and with partner institutions globally.
-Our grads choose a variety of pathways including:
+Post-graduate studies are available both at Fanshawe and with partner institutions globally.
+Our golf management program grads choose a variety of pathways including:

 - Lawrence Kinlin School of Business graduate certificates

 - Guest Relations Management - Concierge Specialist graduate certificate